 Students are asked to choose a seat in their classes during the first week and then to stay in that same seat throughout the semester.
 Faculty have been encouraged to keep seating charts for their classes, in case they might be needed for contact tracing.

 How do I continue my classwork if I have to self-quarantine or isolate?

 Faculty will have flexible attendance policies and will make arrangements for students to complete assignments who miss class time because of illness, self-quarantine and/or isolation.
 Continuity of instruction for all students is important.
 Faculty are not obligated to live-stream face-to-face class sessions for students who are unable to be in the classroom.

-Will Willmore Center remain open this spring?
+Will Willmore Center remain open this fall?

 If I’m a senior and our fall or winter games get pushed to the spring with an adjusted schedule, how will that affect my eligibility with the NCAA?

 Under NCAA rules, students will not use a season of eligibility if their team does not compete during the traditional sport season.
 On July 9, the NCAA issued a blanket waiver providing guidance regarding eligibility concerns for teams who play a limited number of contests, or whose seasons end prematurely.
 The blanket waiver states that student-athletes will not be charged with participation for the 2020-21 season if their team can complete in only 50% or fewer of the sport’s maximum contests/dates of competition becuse of the ongoing impact of the COVID-19 pandemic.